redpelicans/redpelicans.github.io/README.md

 redpelicans.github.io
 =====================
 Website of redpelicans: [http://redpelicans.github.io/](http://redpelicans.github.io/)

 Usage
 ===

-Run `npm install -g grunt-cli bower` if not yet installed.

 The entry point is `/index.html` and all public resources are in `/dist`.
 Run `grunt build` to update `/dist` (before pushing).